PandaBearCoding/mod1-oo-practice/FEEDBACK.md

 Nice! well done! only one note:

-1. when you call a priavte mthod within another mothod you cannot call it with self.
+When you call a private method within another method you cannot call it with self.
 I would recommend playing around with this yourself to see how its working.